Guadeloupe: Migration

 Created in 1963 by Michel Debré, Bumidom's objective was to "[...] contribute to the solution of demographic problems in the overseas departments".
 To this end, its missions were multiple: information for future emigrants, vocational training, family reunification and management of reception centres.
 At the time, this project was also seen as a means to diminish the influence of the West Indian independence movements, which were gaining strength in the 1960s.

 Between 1963 and 1981, an estimated 16,562 Guadeloupeans emigrated to metropolitan France through Bumidom.
-And the miniseries Le Rêve français (The French Dream) sets out to recount some of the consequences of the emigration of West Indians and Reunionese to France.
+The miniseries Le Rêve français (The French Dream) sets out to recount some of the consequences of the emigration of West Indians and Reunionese to France.

 An estimated 50,000 Guadeloupeans and Martinicans participated in the construction of the Panama Canal between 1904 and 1914.
 In 2014, it was estimated that there were between 60,000 and 70,000 descendants of these West Indians living in Panama.
 Other waves of migration to North America, especially to Canada, occurred at the beginning of the 20th century.

 Governance

-Together with Martinique, La Réunion, Mayotte and French Guiana, Guadeloupe is one of the overseas departments, being both a region and a department combined into one entity.
+Together with Martinique, La Réunion, Mayotte and French Guiana, Guadeloupe is one of the overseas departments, being both a region and a department.
 It is also an outermost region of the European Union.
 The inhabitants of Guadeloupe are French citizens with full political and legal rights.

 Legislative powers are centred on the separate departmental and regional councils.
-The elected president of the Departmental Council of Guadeloupe is currently Guy Losbar (1.7.2021); its main areas of responsibility include the management of a number of social and welfare allowances, of junior high school (collège) buildings and technical staff, and local roads and school and rural buses.
+The elected president of the Departmental Council of Guadeloupe is currently Guy Losbar (1 July 2021); its main areas of responsibility include the management of a number of social and welfare allowances, of junior high school (collège) buildings and technical staff, and local roads and school and rural buses.
 The Regional Council of Guadeloupe is a body, elected every six years, consisting of a president (currently Ary Chalus) and eight vice-presidents.
 The regional council oversees secondary education, regional transportation, economic development, the environment, and some infrastructure, among other things.

 Guadeloupe elects one deputy from one of each of the first, second, third, and fourth constituencies to the National Assembly of France.
 Three senators are chosen for the Senate of France by indirect election.
 For electoral purposes, Guadeloupe is divided into two arrondissements (Basse-Terre and Pointe-à-Pitre), and 21 cantons.

 Most of the French political parties are active in Guadeloupe.
 In addition there are also regional parties such as the Guadeloupe Communist Party, the Progressive Democratic Party of Guadeloupe, the Guadeloupean Objective, the Pluralist Left, and United Guadeloupe, Solidary and Responsible.

 The prefecture (regional capital) of Guadeloupe is Basse-Terre.
 Local services of the state administration are traditionally organised at departmental level, where the prefect represents the government.